 |Learn to what extent the patient’s fears may be influencing his or her ability to function.||Anti-anxiety medications or referral to specially designed treatment programs is necessary for persistent, immobilizing fears.
 Patient safety must always be a priority.|

-The following are the therapeutic nursing interventions for Fear nursing diagnosis:
+The following are the therapeutic nursing interventions for Fear nursing care plan and diagnosis:

 |Open up about your awareness of the patient’s fear.||This approach validates the feelings the patient is holding and demonstrates recognition of those feelings.|

 |Discuss the situation with the patient and help differentiate between real and imagined threats to well-being.||This approach helps the patient deal with fear.|